-Figure 12Fehler!
-Verweisquelle konnte nicht gefunden werden. shows the actual historical technical conversion quantities determined to have been converted for the purposes of the gas quality conversion mechanism for the previous gas years and the projected technical conversion quantities expected for the current and the next gas year.
-For the periods up until the 2020/21 gas year.
-Thereafter, they are shown for the merged THE market area.
-Dark colours represent the quantities in the direction from high CV gas to low CV gas, while light colours represent the opposite direction from low CV gas to high CV gas.
+Figure 6 shows the actual historical technical conversion quantities determined to have been converted for the purposes of the gas quality conversion mechanism for the previous gas years and the projected technical conversion quantities expected for the current and the next gas year.
+Dark colours represent

+S Conversion H --> L (Forecast) Conversion L --> H (Forecast) Conversion L --> H 14.000 12.000 4.000 2.000 the quantities in the direction from high CV gas to low CV gas, while light colours represent the opposite direction from low CV gas to high CV gas.
 Hatched bars represent projected data.

-Technical conversion quantities (included in transportation tarriffs)
+Technical conversion quantities (included in transportation tariffs)

-Figure 12: Technical conversion quantities (included in transportation tariffs)
+Figure 6: Technical conversion quantities (included in transportation tariffs)

-In line with our computational approach, the projected quantities shown in the chart represent the difference between the System-wide Virtual Conversion Quantity and the Commercial Conversion Quantities determined on the basis of our projections.
-The past years have shown that due to swaps between TSOs and/or due to the technical/operational circumstances on the network(s) affected, a large share of the projected system-wide Virtual Conversion Quantities does not usually have to be converted using technical and/or Commercial Conversion measures and so we expect the Actual Technical Conversion Quantities to be significantly lower than our current projections.
+In line with our computational approach, the projected quantities shown in the chart represent the difference between the system-wide virtual conversion quantity and the commercial conversion quantities determined on the basis of our projections.
+The past years have shown that due to swaps between TSOs and/or due to the technical/operational circumstances on the network(s) affected, a large share of the projected system-wide virtual conversion quantities does not usually have to be converted using technical and/or commercial conversion measures and so we expect the actual technical conversion quantities to be significantly lower than our current projections.

-4.2.2 Conversion facilities not included in the transportation tariffs
+3.2.2 Conversion facilities not included in the transportation tariffs